Welcome to Commerce!

 - A set of currencies, along with the proper subunits, formatting, alphanumeric and numeric codes.
 It will also set the currency you choose as the system default.

 - A new resource with the commerce.cart snippet to act as the cart.
-It will be created in the root of the web context, and the
+It will be created in the root of the web context, with your default template, and the

 commerce.cart_resourcesystem setting will be updated to point to it.

 - A new resource with the commerce.checkout snippet which will hold the checkout process.
-It will be created in the root of the web context, and the
+It will be created in the root of the web context, with your default template, and the

 commerce.checkout_resourcesystem setting will be updated to point to it.